Every individual is unique and because ayurveda treats the patient and not the disease it is essential to know the patient's prakruti.

 Element Senses Sense organ Action Organ of action Ether Hearing Ear Speech Organs of speech tongue vocal cord mouth Air Touch Skin Holding Hand Fire Seeing Eyes Walking Feet Water Taste Tongue Procreation Genitals Earth Smell Nose Excretion Anus

-- Ayurvedic SPA
+- Ayurvedic courses of treatments

-- Ayurvedic treatment courses
+- Our special Ayurvedic treatment courses

 - Ayurvedic Treatments